Galzai/MK32/README.md

 https://geekhack.org/index.php?topic=87689.0

 In order to define your keyboard:
-- Modify keboard_config.h for your desired keyboard size, features, etc.
+- Modify keyboard_config.h for your desired keyboard size, features, etc.
 - modify matrix.c for your gpio layout
 - Modify keymap.c for your desired layouts and macros.